 buys on weakness and sells on strength,” operating with a focus on the long term.

 The firm invests in both equity-oriented and fixed-income securities.
 Additionally, it may use margin to help clients cover short-term cash needs.

 James Mader and George Shannon co-founded Mader & Shannon Wealth Management in 2005.
 Mader, who remains the firm’s chairman and CEO, now co-owns it with firm president Bret Guillaume and Robert McQuain.
-The firm is headquartered in Kansas City, and it has additional offices in Leavenworth, Kans., and Overland Park, Kans.
+The firm is headquartered in Kansas City, and it has an additional office in Leavenworth, Kan.